So you don’t know or have forgotten the passcode on your iPhone and you can’t access it.

 What type of iPad or iPhone unlock do you mean?

-- iCloud unlock This is when your iPhone, iPad or Apple Watch is locked to a previous owners iCloud account.
-The article on how to fix this issue is here: remove the iCloud activation lock.
+This is when your iPhone, iPad or Apple Watch is locked to a previous owner’s iCloud account.
+The article on how to fix this issue is here: iCloud unlock & bypass.

 How to fix this error